The Zen of Christmas Shopping

 A few days ago, I saw someone in a bazaar standing still and deep in thought right in the middle of the store alleys, almost indifferent to the waves of people passing by her.
 It looked amusing and I could only assume she was trying to remember the items on her shopping list inside her head.

-It’s so easy to get lost inside bazaars and spend beyond your budget if you don’t have a written Christmas shopping list.
 And with hordes of people all around, you can’t afford to lose your presence of mind or you risk losing more than just your time and your sanity.

 Zen Tip: Buy with a budgeted shopping list in hand.